-- (2) Variable lease payments dependent upon certain indicators or rates (measured by the indicators or rates used on the start date); - (3) Expected residual value guarantee from the lessee; - (4) Exercise price for purchase of options, if the Company can be reasonably assured that the right will be exercised; and - (5) Penalties for termination of the lease, in case the lease period reflects that the lessee will exercise the option to terminate the lease.
+- (1) Fixed payments (including substantial fixed payments), minus any lease incentives that can be obtained; - (2) Variable lease payments dependent upon certain indicators or rates (measured by the indicators or rates used on the start date); - (3) Expected residual value guarantee from the lessee; - (4) Exercise price for purchase of options, if the Company can be reasonably assured that the right will be exercised; and - (5) Penalties for termination of the lease, in case the lease period reflects that the lessee will exercise the option to terminate the lease.

-After the commencement date, the Company measures the lease liability on an amortized cost basis, which increases the carrying amount to reflect interest on the lease liability by using an effective interest method; and reduces the carrying amount to reflect the lease payments made.
+After the commencement date, the Group measures the lease liability on an amortized cost basis, which increases the carrying amount to reflect interest on the lease liability by using an effective interest method; and reduces the carrying amount to reflect the lease payments made.

-At the commencement date, the Company measures the right-of-use asset at cost.
+At the commencement date, the Group measures the right-of-use asset at cost.
 The cost of the right-of-use asset comprises:

-- (1) The original valuation of the lease liability; - (2) Any lease payment paid on the start date or before, minus any lease incentives taken; - (3) Any original direct cost that the lessee incurs; and - (4) Estimated cost of the lessee's dismantling, removing the target asset and restoration at the asset's location, or the cost to restore the target asset to the state required in the terms and conditions of the lease.
+- (1) The original valuation of the lease liability; - (2) Any lease payment paid on the start date or before, minus any lease incentives taken;

+- (3) Any original direct cost that the lessee incurs; and - (4) Estimated cost of the lessee's dismantling, removing the target asset and restoration at the asset's location, or the cost to restore the target asset to the state required in the terms and conditions of the lease.

-For subsequent measurement of the right-of-use asset, the Company measures the rightof-use asset at cost less any accumulated depreciation and any accumulated impairment losses.
-That is, the Company measures the right-of-use applying a cost model.
+For subsequent measurement of the right-of-use asset, the Group measures the rightof-use asset at cost less any accumulated depreciation and any accumulated impairment losses.
+That is, the Group measures the right-of-use applying a cost model.

-If the lease transfers ownership of the underlying asset to the Company by the end of the lease term or if the cost of the right-of-use asset reflects that the Company will exercise a purchase option, the Company depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Company depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+If the lease transfers ownership of the underlying asset to the Group by the end of the lease term or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the Group depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
+Otherwise, the Group depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the commencement date to the earlier of the end of the useful life of the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.

-The Company applies IAS 36 "Impairment of Assets" to determine whether the rightof-use asset is impaired and to account for any impairment loss identified.
+The Group applies IAS 36 "Impairment of Assets" to determine whether the rightof-use asset is impaired and to account for any impairment loss identified.

-Except for those leases that the Company accounted for as short-term leases or leases of low-value assets, the Company presents right-of-use assets and lease liabilities in the balance sheet and separately presents lease-related interest expense and depreciation charge in the statements of comprehensive income.
+Except for those leases that the Group accounted for as short-term leases or leases of low-value assets, the Group presents right-of-use assets and lease liabilities in the balance sheet and separately presents lease-related interest expense and depreciation charge in the statements of comprehensive income.

-For short-term leases or leases of low-value assets, the Company elects to recognize the lease payments associated with those leases as an expense on either a straight-line basis over the lease term or another systematic basis.
+For short-term leases or leases of low-value assets, the Group elects to recognize the lease payments associated with those leases as an expense on either a straight-line basis over the lease term or another systematic basis.

-For the rent concession arising as a direct consequence of the COVID-19 pandemic, the Company elected not to assess whether it is a lease modification but accounted it as a variable lease payment.
-The Company applied the practical expedient to all rent concessions that meet the conditions for it.
+For the rent concession arising as a direct consequence of the COVID-19 pandemic, the Group elected not to assess whether it is a lease modification but accounted it as a variable lease payment.
+The Group applied the practical expedient to all rent concessions that meet the conditions for it.

-Company as a lessor
+Group as a lessor